Frequently Asked Questions

 - Optional: indoor slippers or thick socks, and a shawl or blanket for the Meditation Hall.

 - Please consider making a food offering.
 The community (including guests) eats only food offered to the monastics.
 We welcome whatever you wish to offer.
+See the Offering Food page for ideas, but remember that we refrain from eating any meat, fish, garlic, and onions.

 - A monetary offering shows respect for the teachings and helps you express your gratitude.
 Read about Giving.